USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_oceanfile.md

 ------------

-The CMAQ in-line sea salt emissions module requires the input of an ocean mask file (OCEAN).
+The CMAQ in-line sea spray emissions module requires the input of an ocean mask file (OCEAN).
 OCEAN is a time-independent I/O API netCDF file that identifies the fractional coverage in each model grid cell allocated to open ocean (OPEN) or surf zone (SURF).
-The CCTM uses this coverage information to estimate sea salt emission fluxes from the model grid cells in-line during a CCTM run.
+The CCTM uses this coverage information to estimate sea spray emission fluxes from the model grid cells in-line during a CCTM run.

-If your domain includes sources of sea salt emissions, follow OPTION 1.
-If you would rather bypass the CMAQ sea salt module with a fake OCEAN file, follow OPTION 2.
+If your domain includes sources of sea spray emissions, follow OPTION 1.
+If you would rather bypass the CMAQ sea spray module with a fake OCEAN file, follow OPTION 2.

 ## OPTION 1: Create OCEAN file from shapefile of domain